 - Interest: The U.S. Department of Education pays the interest on a Direct Subsidized Loan while the student is in school at least half-time, for the first six months after leaving school, and during a period of deferment.
 Students are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 They may choose not to pay the interest while they are in school, during grace periods, or in deferment, but the interest will accrue and be added to the principal amount of the loan.
 Whether interest is subsidized or unsubsidized makes a significant difference in the amount of money owed upon graduation, even when borrowing the same amounts of money.
-Interest rates for subsidized and unsubsidized undergraduate student loans first disbursed on or after 7/1/16 and before 7/1/17 are 3.76%.
+The interest rate for subsidized and unsubsidized undergraduate student loans for the 2018-2019 academic year is 5.05 percent.

 - The amount available: For most dependent undergraduate students, the aggregate loan limit is $31,000, of which no more than $23,000 may be in subsidized loans.
 For independent undergraduate students, and those whose parents do not qualify for PLUS loans, the aggregate loan limit is $57,500, of which no more than $23,000 may be in subsidized loans.
-Loan fees for subsidized and unsubsidized loans borrowed on or after October 1, 2016, and before October 1, 2017, are 1.069%.
+Loan fees for subsidized and unsubsidized loans borrowed on or after October 1, 2017, and before October 1, 2018, are 1.062 percent.

 - Repaying interest: A popular technique of students and parents looking to eliminate the "sticker shock" of an unsubsidized loan is to attempt to pay off the interest as it is added throughout the college years.
 This will help students get in the habit of making their student loan payments.
 Students can start to see how interest accumulates, how their payments are applied, and what payment plan might be right for them after graduation.